Testing the Significance of the Difference-in-Differences Coefficient via Doubly Randomised Inference: Difference-in-Differences

-The Difference-in-Differences (DiD) estimator measures the average effect of a treatment or intervention by comparing outcome changes over time between treated and untreated groups.
-Its central appeal lies in its simplicity: by differencing twice—across time and across groups—it removes time-invariant unobservables and isolates the component of change attributable to treatment.
-The standard two-period, two-group setup can be summarized by the following model:
+The DiD estimator measures the average treatment effect on the treated by comparing outcome changes over time between treated and untreated groups.
+In the two-period, two-group setup \eqref{eq:did-basic}, the OLS estimate of $\delta$ is numerically equivalent to the \emph{2×2 cell means} formula:

-where $Y_{it}$ is the outcome variable for unit $i$ at time $t$, $\text{TIME}_t$ indicates the post-treatment period, $\text{AFFECTED}_i$ marks the treated group, and $\delta$ represents the DiD estimator—the estimated average treatment effect on the treated (ATT).